M336G/NotEnoughWoodenItems/README.md

 - Dark Oak
 - Mangrove

-Each tier give more advantages than the one before
+Each tier gives more advantages than the one before

 With all that, this mod can be a great addition to your survival adventures, and can help a lot for early game!